 What set the CRISPR/Cas9 toolkit apart from other genome engineering technologies, is its high diversity, modularity, and efficiency.
 Its most striking advantage is the simplicity by which a gene can be targeted for cleavage in nearly any organism in vitro and in vivo.
 After cleavage, the targeted gene can be further modified resulting in the respective gene with a deletion, site-directed mutation or a DNA insertion.

 In order to cleave DNA, three elements are essential:

 The term CRISPR stands for Clustered Regularly Interspaced Short Palindromic Repeats and was introduced to describe well preserved repetitive DNA sequences in bacteria.
 These repeats occur in clusters and are separated by unique intervening sequences.
 The transcription of CRISPR provides long RNA molecules (precursor CRISPR-RNAs, crRNAs), which are subsequently processed by cleavage to yield small CRISPR-RNAs (crRNAs).

-In commonly used CRISPR/Cas9 systems, crRNAs are complementary to the target DNA sequence and show a length of about 20 nucleotides.
+In common used CRISPR/Cas9 systems, crRNAs are complementary to the target DNA sequence and show a length of about 20 nucleotides.
 The target sequence is also named protospacer and must finish with a protospacer adjacent motif (PAM) of the sequence GG or AG at the 3′ end for binding of the nuclease.

 2. Cas9 nuclease